AyAggarwal/shardedmemory/README.md

 In order to satisfy concurrency requiremnets, the peer list is only accessed once every 4 seconds.

 ## Sharding
-This system has three nodes for testing purposes, so I did not include the parameter f.
-I set it implicitly to f = 2/3. because 1 would not have redundancy and 3 would not demonstrate sharding. the db.rs file contains a HashFunction type which wraps the hashring external crate. the HashFunction is hardcoded to have three virtual clusters of nodes with two nodes each.
-This could be extended to be dynamic based on parameters.
-The HashFunction supports adding and removing nodes.
+This system has three nodes for testing purposes, meaning the number of nodes in a shard is implicitly set to f = 2/3.
+The db.rs file contains a HashFunction type which wraps the hashring external crate. the HashFunction is hardcoded to have three virtual clusters of nodes with two nodes each.
+This could be extended to be dynamic based on parameters, since the HashFunction supports adding and removing nodes.

 ## Design